Q. Is One Year Writing in the Margins a program?

 Q. ARE YOU SOLICITING DONATIONS?

 A. We're not soliciting them, as it were.
-Our only mention of it is a small link at the bottom of the page.
 We do, however, welcome your help in this way.
 All donations go toward covering the costs of promoting the initiative (web, social media, speaking engagements, hard copy info. cards), as well as our scholarship fund to help teaching-writers take up the One Year Writing in the Margins challenge.

 Q. I'm with you in one way or another, what are the next steps?